TheJacksonLaboratory/crf_rnaseq_basics/chapters/fastqc.md

 singularity exec "$container" fastqc -t $cpus "$fastq"
 ```

-In order to facilitate non-interactive, multi-threaded batch execution on jaxhpc, using reasonable numbers of computational threads and RAM, we have included a slurm convenience script `fastqc.sh`, which wraps this process and can be invoked as follows:
+In order to facilitate non-interactive, multi-threaded batch execution on the JAX HPC cluster, using reasonable numbers of computational threads and RAM, we have included a slurm convenience script `fastqc.sh`, which wraps this process and can be invoked as follows:

 ```
 sbatch fastqc.sh "$fastq"